Monish-Nallagondalla/AI_Financial_analyst/README.md

 - [YFinance](https://pypi.org/project/yfinance/) - For the Python library to access financial data from Yahoo Finance.
 - [DuckDuckGo](https://pypi.org/project/duckduckgo-search/) - For their search API to fetch web results.
 - [Groq AI](https://groq.com) - For providing the Groq AI model that powers financial and web search agents.
-- [OpenAI](https://openai.com) - For providing the GPT models that are utilized for natural language processing tasks.

 ---